alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 &nbsp;
 - Ordered links should not be used if the ordering can be inferred from the content itself by examining the expanded links hash, for example, A-Z ordering by title.
 &nbsp;
-- Frontend applications shouldn't make any assumptions about what ordered links are ordered by; publishers should be free to choose an appropriate ordering for their content; for example, "early years content comes before schools content"
+- Frontend applications shouldn't make any assumptions about what ordered links are ordered by; publishers should be free to choose an appropriate ordering for their content; for example, "early years content comes before schools content".
 &nbsp;
 - Using an ordered link type should not place any restrictions on frontend rendering.
 It is possible for the rendering app to sort the links differently; for example, by providing alternate views that show recently updated pages first.
 &nbsp;